BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/09-Launch-from-Taskbar.md

 A Terminal window will open, connected to your Mmojo Server WSL instance.
 You'll see a message about the Mmojo Server process being started or already running, followed by some useful command aliases for managing things.

 ---
+### Connect to Mmojo Server
+Connect to Mmojo Server again in your browser:

+- [Mmojo Complete](http://127.0.0.1:8080) &larr; Right-click, open in new tab.

+---
 ### Tricks for Everyday Use
 You're probably wondering how you're going to remember the commands so you can change your model.
 Here's how.